chmarti1/PYroMat/joss2022/paper.md

  mp.N2      :  mp1  : Nitrogen                     : T p d v cp cv gam e h s mw R
 ```

-Using the Numpy library for compiled back-end numerical efficiency, `PYroMat` has been designed to efficiently handle large arrays of input data.
-The iterative back-end operations on hundred-thousand-element arrays consistently execute in a few seconds on a single core of an old laptop.
+Using the Numpy library [@harris:2020] for compiled back-end numerical efficiency, `PYroMat` has been designed to efficiently handle large arrays of input data.
+The iterative back-end operations on hundred-thousand-element arrays consistently execute in a few seconds.

 # Limitations and Future Plans